r-forge/topmodels/pkg/topmodels/inst/conferences/2021_useR/abstract/abstract.md

 **Webpages**: R repositories [disttree](https://R-Forge.R-project.org/projects/partykit/pkg/disttree/) and [topmodels](https://R-Forge.R-project.org/projects/topmodels/pkg/topmodels/) on R-Forge

-Here comes the text.
-250 Words or 2500 character maximium.
-It should contain an added contribution since the last *useR* or any other major conference.
+Here comes the text: 250 Words or 2500 character maximium.
+It should contain an added contribution since the last *useR!* or any other major conference.
 The abstract should be backed by an active repository or preprint and must be directly related to R.

 Some alternative title ideas - none are really good:

+* Graphical Model Assessment of Proabilistic Forecasts using Random Forests
+* Graphical Model Assessment of Distributional Random Forest Models
+* Making and Assessing Distributional Models in the Framework of Random Forest
 * Graphical model evaluation for probabilistic forecasts illustrated by distributional trees and forest
 * Making and assessing probabilistic precipitation forecasts based